Code-Institute-Submissions/redesigned-octo-engine/README.md

 * Desktop to Tablet Navigation Menu Bar
   * Resize the screen and you should see the padding between the menu links and links font size reduce

+* Desktop/Table to Mobile Navigation Menu Bar
+  * Resize the screen and you should see the menu links disappear and the 'hamburger' icon show
+  * Click on the 'Mobile hamburger' and the mobile menu items will be shown, click on the 'Mobile Close' button will remove the menu items

+* Mobile Play / Stop track menu item
+  * Click on the 'Play >' menu item and a audio track should play
+  * Click on the 'Stop |' menu item and the audio track should stop playing

 ## Acceptance tests